Research

 My academic foundation was shaped through both master's and doctoral studies at the University of Cincinnati, where I earned my MS in Information Technology in August 2024.
 I have a multi-phase research roadmap to bridge the gap between cryptographic theory and practice.
 It starts with the foundational number theory and provable security required for academic rigor and extends through practical implementation to ensure the results are industry ready.

-Professionally, I've built experience across academia, industry, and high stakes security environments.
-As a Security Engineer Intern at Intuit Inc., As an Adjunct Instructor at the University of Cincinnati, I redesigned and delivered undergraduate curricula in IT fundamentals, introducing hands-on labs that emphasized secure coding and systems thinking training nearly 50 students in each cohort.
+Professionally, I've built experience across academia, industry, and high-stakes security environments.
+As a Security Engineer Intern at Intuit Inc., I contributed to internal security tooling and infrastructure hardening within a large-scale cloud environment.
+As an Adjunct Instructor at the University of Cincinnati, I redesigned and delivered undergraduate curricula in IT fundamentals, introducing hands-on labs that emphasized secure coding and systems thinking, training nearly 50 students in each cohort.

 Previously, I served as a Security Operations Analyst at Virtual Infosec Africa, where I monitored critical financial infrastructure, helping the Banking system achieve > 60% detection rate and significantly reduce incident response times.
 I continue to sharpen my offensive and defensive skills by actively participating in Capture The Flag competitions and bug bounty programs, with acknowledgments from platforms like HackerOne and MetaCTF and hackinghub.